 This is an evolving document, the current version is based on an indicative interpretation of the policy commitments shown on public party websites on 10/05/19.
 You should do your own research as party policy is likely to change and throughout the course of releasing the Climate Policy Scorecard several parties have adjusted their policies to be more aligned with the single biggest issue.
 Here's a list of party climate policy links: www.Environment.Vote/Policies .
 The scorecard is designed to be updated, if you have any changes to make please use the links at the bottom of this page to paste the text from your party website into your party spreadsheet so our awesome volunteer team can update it.
 If you want to help develop the Scorecard pease sign up here: www.Environment.Vote/Volunteer .

 The Climate Policy Scorecard is a volunteer run project by people passionate about improving Australia's climate policy, understanding of safe preferential voting and communicating it in a clear way.
 Thanks for your support and care for this project.
-To make a change to the scorecard please copy and paste the wording from a party website in the links to shared Google spreadsheets below.
-We'll cross check it and update it for you each night.
+To make a change to the scorecard please copy and paste the wording from a public party webpage into the Google Sheets in the links below.
+We'll update the scorecard daily.
 This is a collaborative community project.
-Thanks for participating!
+Thanks for participating! 👐🌏

 Independents For Climate Action Now - http://bit.ly/CPS-LNP